Strategies for keeping off holiday pounds

 - Monitor your alcohol intake.

-Calories form alcohol can add up.
+Calories from alcohol can add up.
 For example, a 12-ounce glass of regular beer has 150 calories, while dark beer has 168 calories.
 A 5-ounce glass of red wine has 105 calories, and white wine has 100 calories.
 Switch to sparkling water with a squeeze of lemon or lime.
 For an extra incentive, you can volunteer to be the designated driver.

 - Stay accountable to yourself.